forrestjs/forrestjs/packages/service-express/README.md

 require('@forrestjs/service-express').EXPRESS_MIDDLEWARE
 ```

-This hook is good to inject custom App level middleware.
+This hook is good to inject custom App level middleware.<br>
 Mind that "compression" and "helmet" are already provided

 ### EXPRESS_ROUTE